Miami-Dade County, Florida Records

 - During the past half century the Population: of this section has grown tremendously.

 - Indian Massacre of white settlers of Indian Key, August 7, 1840.

 - First passenger train ran into Miami, April 15, 1896.

 Miami-Dade County, FL Courthouse

 The following indicates what vital, land, probate, and court records are in Miami-Dade county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Miami-Dade County Clerk of the Circuit Court / County Clerk has Marriage Records from 1840, Land Records from 1890, Probate Records from ? and Court Records from 1888.
 The County Clerk of the Circuit Court / County Clerk is custodian of all records of all predecessor courts, whether justice of the peace, city, county, probate, civil, or criminal.